 Official frame: The Law as a Tool to promote Rural Development Through (International) Investment and the Commercial Use of the Land

-The actors who converged on this frame included the Colombian government, the World Bank, OIM, the US, Canada, Switzerland, and the UK, as well as local players such as the right-wing PCD party, the Conservative party, and the business associations of FEDEGAN and Sociedad de Agricultores de Colombia [SAC] (Society of Colombian Rural Farmers).
+The actors who converged on this frame included the Colombian government, the World Bank, OIM, the United States, Canada, Switzerland, and the United Kingdom, as well as local players such as the right-wing PCD party, the Conservative party, and the business associations of FEDEGAN and Society of Colombian Rural Farmers (SAC) .

 Definition of the law.
 All of the actors supporting this frame coincided in defining the Law as an instrument for rural development and for the integration of Colombian products in global markets.
-Thus, the Law had the potential to foster investment, large scale, commercial use of the land and security (e.g., PNUD, 2010, 2011; Red de Comunicaciones, 2012b,c).
-Moreover, for the World Bank, such investment in commercial farming according to economies of scale was necessary to tackle the food crisis (The World Bank, 2012a,b).2
+Thus, the Law had the potential to foster investment, large-scale commercial use of the land, and security (PNUD, 2010, 2011; Red de Comunicaciones, 2012b, 2102c).
+For the World Bank, such investment in commercial farming according to economies of scale was necessary to tackle the food crisis (The World Bank, 2012a, 2012b).

 Causal attributions.
-For the government, the main issues that the Law of Victims tackles were informality, smallholdings and illegal concentration—particularly from drug traffickers (Red de Comunicaciones, 2011a).
-As Uprimny-Yepes and Camilo-Sánchez explained, the Law, then, would “correct the illegality of violent land grabbing, and clarify titles and individual rights over the land in order to boost land markets and modernize agrarian production, led by large businesses” (2010, p.
+For the government, the main issues that the Law of Victims tackles were informality, smallholdings, and illegal concentration—particularly from drug traffickers (Red de Comunicaciones, 2011a).
+As Uprimny-Yepes and Camilo-Sánchez (2010) explained, the Law would “correct the illegality of violent land grabbing, and clarify titles and individual rights over the land in order to boost land markets and modernize agrarian production, led by large businesses” (p.
 308).
 Additionally, the trends of concentration and smallholding needed to be counteracted to promote a more efficient, non-speculative, and rational use of the land.

-Nevertheless, the PCD and relevant rural businessmen warned that the left-wing rhetoric, with its emphasis on the restitution of victims and stigmatization against large businesses for their supposed links with displacement and land grabbing, was driving away investors and legitimizing illegal occupiers.
-The PCD and rural businessmen either downplayed their respective roles in land concentration or defended such concentration as a requirement for competitiveness (e.g., “En el campo todos caben”, 2013; Fundagán, 2009; Gómez-Giraldo, 2012; Lafaurie, 2012b, 2013a, 2013b; Londoño Hoyos, 2011, Redacción Actualidad, 2012, Santos, 2012).
+The PCD and relevant rural businessmen warned that the left-wing rhetoric, with its emphasis on the restitution of victims and stigmatization against large businesses for their supposed links with displacement and land grabbing, was driving away investors and legitimizing illegal occupiers.
+The PCD and rural businessmen either downplayed their respective roles in land concentration or defended such concentration as a requirement for competitiveness (“En el campo todos caben”, 2013; Fundagán, 2009; Gómez-Giraldo, 2012; Lafaurie, 2012b, 2013a, 2013b; Londoño Hoyos, 2011, Redacción Actualidad, 2012, Santos, 2012).

 Recommendations.
 The government advocated for the protection of private land tenure and agro-industrial businesses.
-The Law included the provision that if land had been unlawfully taken but was currently occupied ‘in good faith’ and if its new owners were conducting agro-industrial projects, then contractual arrangements were possible between the victims and those occupying the land so the victim would receive compensation (Article 99 of the Law, Ley 1448 de 2011 p.
+The Law included the provision that if land had been unlawfully taken but was currently occupied ‘in good faith,’ and if its new owners were conducting agro-industrial projects, then contractual arrangements were possible between the victims and those occupying the land, so the victim would receive compensation (Article 99 of the Law, Ley 1448 de 2011 p.
 59).
-In response to criticism made by the left-wing Polo Democrático Alternativo party, the PDA (Democratic, Alternative Pole), about the favoring of transnational investors in the implementation of the Law (Congressional debate, May 29, 2012), the Minister of Agriculture and Rural Development stated that foreign investment was relatively low (from 1 to 1.5%) according to the Bank of the Republic figures and that the government was not jingoistic and would support foreign investment if it was serious and generated employment (Red de Comunicaciones 2012b,c).
+In response to criticism made by the left-wing Polo Democrático Alternativo party (PDA) (Democratic, Alternative Pole), about the favoring of transnational investors in the implementation of the Law (Congressional debate, May 29, 2012), the Minister of Agriculture and Rural Development stated that foreign investment was relatively low (from 1 to 1.5%), according to the Bank of the Republic figures, and that the government was not jingoistic and would support foreign investment if it was serious and generated employment (Red de Comunicaciones 2012b, 2012c).